super-nathan/deathgrip/README.md

 What is Deathgrip
 -------------------------

-Deathgrip is a Python script which is used to encrypt and decript plain text messages by converting letters to numbers and using a unique date and time based salt.
+Deathgrip is a Python-based program which is used to encrypt and decript plain text messages by converting letters to numbers and using a mathmatical algorithm based on the time, date, and random integers.

-Usage
+ Basic Usage
 -------------------------

 Deathgrip is ran in either encoder (-e) or decoder (-d) mode.
 You must specify an input file.
 You can optionally specify an output file.
 To encode "foo.txt" you could use: